Charles wasn't ready for this.

 Her only choice is to beat the kidnappers to Huancavelica and lay a trap … assuming she can survive the mine herself.

 The Black Resurrection was published on May 11, 2019.
-Get it here.
+Get your copy here.